r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 ##### Mar 2018 - July 2019

-- Built a server of a mobile game with Docker, which standardizes the Django, Nginx, and PostgreSQL.
-- Developed a pedometer API that counts steps using velocity and calculates calories burned when a user was walking or running.
+- Implemented a pedometer API that counts steps using velocity and calculates calories burned when a user was walking or running.
+- Built a server of a mobile game, which standardizes the Django, Nginx, and PostgreSQL, in Ubuntu.
+- Wrote the required shell scripts for the initial configuration and server APIs.
+- Deployed to beta-version using Docker Swarm.

 #### _Selected Participant_[**Best of the Best**, Korea Information Technology Research Institute](https://github.com/ke2ek/BoB-7th)

 ##### Sept 2018 - Feb 2019

+- Completed a course about information security, and worked on a team as a project manager in 4 months.
-- Developed a reversing tool with PyQt5.
-It analyzes Windows Artifacts using public incident indicators.
+- Developed a reversing tool, which analyzes Windows Artifacts using public incident indicators, with PyQt5.
-- Developed a wireless network scan tool with Qt5 by referring to the open-source, Airodump-ng.
+- Implemented a wireless network scan program with Qt5 to improve the inconvenience of the open-source, Airodump-ng.

 ### RELEVANT COURSEWORK

 #### [**Capstone Design in Computer Science**: Docker; Machine Learning; Natural Language Processing](https://github.com/ke2ek/CourseProjects/tree/master/2020-1st-Term-Capstone)

+- Built a server of a web application for the Stock Recommendation System with Docker in Ubuntu.
-- Designed system structure based on docker.
-Developed the stock recommendation system with Khaiii, Word2Vec, and Naver News API.
+- Wrote the required algorithm to recommend with Khaiii, Word2Vec, and Naver News API.

 #### [**Cloud Computing**: B-Tree; Skiplist](https://github.com/ke2ek/CourseProjects/tree/master/2020-1st-Term-CloudComputing)